hao-udoin/OptionPricingOOP/Final Report.md

 `priceBlackScholes()`:

-* This methods states that the Black-Scholes model cannot be appled to American option, because the model does not account for early exercise of American options.
+* This methods states that the Black-Scholes model cannot be applied to American option, because the model does not account for early exercise of American options.

 `priceBinomialTree(int n_steps)`:
 * Divides the time to expiration into n_steps.